-Andy has been a birdwatcher for 30 years, has worked for RSPB and BTO, and has managed teams to complete a wide range of environmental projects.
+Andy is a Project Manager and Fieldwork Coordinator with over 25 years of experience in ecological and ornithological surveying and assessments.
+He has developed a close working relationship with over 20 experienced surveyors, managing the team to deliver fieldwork on time, and on budget, on behalf of consultancies.
+Andy has been a birdwatcher for over 30 years, has worked for RSPB and BTO, and managed teams to complete a wide range of environmental projects.
 His personal interests include divers, peregrine, golden eagle, hen harrier and merlin.
 Andy has extensive experience of working on these species as well as black grouse, moorland waders, and geese.
-He has coordinated the fieldwork on major renewable projects, ensuring that all work is delivered on time and on budget.

 Andrew is a seasonal ornithologist who has been birding from a very early age.
 He has a passion for raptors, photography and rarities.
-The pursuit of which have taken him to many of the most remote places in the UK.
+The pursuit of of these passions has taken him to many of the most remote places in the UK.

 Bat Work Co-ordinator

 Caroline spent 12 years as a Secondary School art teacher but has always had a passion for wildlife and conservation.
 Caroline has been undertaking bat surveys for 10 years.
-As well as conducting bat surveys, Caroline coordinates and organises the fieldwork.
-Caroline is also very capable analyst of the data collected and has interpreted data for several large scale renewable projects as well as housing schemes and bridge restorations.
+As well as coordinating and organising fieldwork, Caroline is a very capable data analyst, and has interpreted data for several large scale renewable projects as well as housing schemes and bridge restorations.

-Carroll Ecology have developed a network of experienced sub contractors with over 25 people available meaning that you get all the man power but without the administrative hassle.
-One point of contact, your survey programmes coordinated and 1 invoice.
-Carroll Ecology take the hassle out of delivering projects whether they be 1 day or 2 years.
-The team delivers high quality data and conduct the surveys on time and on budget.
+Carroll Ecology have developed a network of experienced sub contractors with over 25 people at their disposal.
+This means you get all the man power you need but without the administrative burden that goes with it.
+One point of contact, your survey programmes coordinated, and only 1 invoice to process.
+Carroll Ecology takes the hassle out of delivering projects whether they be 1 day or 2 years.
+The team delivers high quality data and will conduct the surveys on time and on budget.